Exterior renovation in St. Helena

 St. Helena housing and architecture

 St. Helena's stock runs from historic downtown and Victorian-era homes through established in-town residences to vineyard estates and hillside custom homes.
-The historic core demands period-sensitive profiles and trim; the estate and hillside homes are detail-intensive, architect-driven projects where reveal consistency, material transitions, and fire detailing must all be resolved to a very high standard.
+The historic core demands period-sensitive profiles, narrow reveals, and trim that honors the town's protected character; getting those proportions wrong is conspicuous here.
+The estate and hillside homes are detail-intensive, architect-driven projects where reveal consistency, material transitions, and fire detailing must all be resolved to a very high standard.
+Across both ends of the stock, the finish quality expectation is high enough that the cladding choice and the trim package have to be considered as one decision.

 St. Helena's upvalley climate

 Upvalley St. Helena is notably hotter and drier in summer than the southern Napa Valley, with strong UV and a long, severe fire season; winters are mild.
-The heat and dryness drive both finish durability requirements and the wildfire exposure that dominates hillside and vineyard-edge specifications.
+The heat and dryness punish finishes on exposed elevations and drive real durability requirements, but the dominant controlling factor on hillside and vineyard-edge parcels is wildfire exposure during the long dry months.
+The dryness and heat are not separate problems from the fire risk; they are the same upvalley condition expressed two ways, and the specification has to answer both at once.

 Hardening a St. Helena estate without losing the architecture

-For St. Helena's hillside and vineyard-adjacent homes — exposure made concrete by the Glass and LNU fires — we specify Class A non-combustible fiber cement and harden eaves, vents, and ground-to-wall transitions, integrating the fire strategy into the home's architecture rather than bolting it on.
-We document materials and assemblies to support insurability and rebuilding-standard conversations in this market.
+For St. Helena's hillside and vineyard-adjacent homes, exposure made concrete by the Glass and LNU fires, we specify Class A non-combustible fiber cement and harden eaves, vents, and ground-to-wall transitions, integrating the fire strategy into the home's architecture rather than bolting it on.
+The aim is an exterior that is both safer and architecturally uncompromised, which on a high-design home is the harder and more important version of the job.
+We document materials and assemblies to support insurability and rebuilding-standard conversations in this market, while recognizing that insurers set their own criteria.

 Recommended materials for St. Helena

-Premium non-combustible fiber cement with custom trim and profile packages is the core recommendation for St. Helena: it delivers the architectural finish quality the market expects, the heat durability the upvalley climate requires, and the non-combustibility the fire exposure demands.
-We deliberately avoid combustible cladding on hillside and vineyard-edge parcels regardless of aesthetic tradition.
+Premium non-combustible fiber cement with custom trim and profile packages is the core recommendation for St. Helena, because it delivers the architectural finish quality the market expects, the heat durability the upvalley climate requires, and the non-combustibility the fire exposure demands in one system.
+We deliberately avoid combustible cladding on hillside and vineyard-edge parcels regardless of aesthetic tradition, because the exposure here is too real to trade for appearance.
+Fiber cement carries no finish penalty in exchange, which is what makes the architecture-and-hardening goal achievable rather than aspirational.

 What an exterior project costs in St. Helena

-St. Helena projects are typically larger and more detail-intensive than valley production homes: significant square footage, complex multi-material elevations, custom trim, fire-hardening scope, estate-lot access, and frequent substrate discovery on older homes.
-Pricing is established in a detailed written proposal after an on-site assessment; the value concentrates in craftsmanship and integrated hardening detail.
+St. Helena projects are typically larger and more detail-intensive than valley production homes: significant square footage, complex multi-material elevations, custom trim, and fire-hardening scope all add up.
+Estate-lot access and vineyard-edge staging add real logistics, and substrate discovery on older homes is common once cladding comes off.
+The value concentrates in craftsmanship and integrated hardening detail rather than in any per-foot shortcut, so pricing is established in a detailed written proposal after an on-site assessment rather than as a generic figure.

 Our process in St. Helena